johnj102608/stratsim_helper/README.md

 ├── metric_aliases.json # optional name-mapping file
 │
 ├── Pre-built StratSim dashboard template
-├── StratSim "Financial Details" file
+├── StratSim "Financial Summary" file
 │
 └── StratSim_Dashboard_UPDATED.xlsx # output (created by script)

 ---

 ## How to run this
-After having the template file and "Financial Details" ready, run main.exe, and you should see the output file generated.
+After having the template file and "Financial Summary" ready, run main.exe, and you should see the output file generated.

 ---